 Here are our tips for visiting the Statue of Liberty with your family.

-Buy crown tickets at least three months in advance
+Buy crown tickets well in advance

 Do you want to climb up to the Statue of Liberty’s crown?
 If so, tickets are limited and will likely sell out months in advance.
 You may need to reserve at least six months in advance for summer or other peak times.